-When you are planning your visit to London, you might want to tick off some more Royal hot spots in the south of England, such as Windsor, during your visit.
+When you are planning your visit to London, you might want to tick off some more Royal hot spots in the south of England, such as Windsor.
 In which case, you’re probably wondering how to travel to Windsor from London, so we have created a step by step guide to help you plan your journey.

 If your stay in London is short, make sure you see the best bits of the city before travelling to Windsor.
 Book an open top bus ticket from Tootbus and hop-on and off at your leisure to explore London’s famous landmarks.

 You are probably wondering how far it is from London to Windsor.
 The average journey takes between 60-90 minutes and there are various ways you can get to Windsor from central London as it is relatively close.
 Therefore, we have mapped out the best routes by train, bus and car along with the average ticket price to Windsor from London.

 Can we travel from London to Windsor by train?